 Iris giganticaerulea Small (Giant blue iris): from Rodney Barton, The University of North Texas Health Science Center.

-History and Development of The Louisiana Irises: Article by Tom W. Dillard, Little Rock, Arkansas from the pages of the Society of Louisiana Irises.
+History of the Louisiana Irises: Articles by Tom Dillard (Malvern, Arkansas), by Marie Caillet (1985), and Caroline Dormon from the pages of the Society of Louisiana Irises.

 The Species of Louisiana Iris: Zydeco Iris Gardens, Metairie, Louisiana.

 Louisiana Iris Pamphlet: LSU Agricultural Center: Louisiana Cooperative Extension Service.
 Information on culture, watering, fertilization and several other topics.